sequenceiq/slider/src/site/markdown/rolehistory.md

 in a RoleInstance that identifies the node.
 We already effectively have that in the container

+### dropping any available nodes that are busy

+When scanning the available list, any nodes that are no longer idle for that role should be dropped from the list.

+This can happen when an instance was allocated on a different node from that requested.

 ### Finding a node when a role has instances in the cluster but nothing
 known to be available